 The cost of installing a system boiler starts at around £2,500, including a hot water cylinder.
-This compares to combi installation costs that typically start at £1,750-£2,000.
+In contrast, combi boiler installation costs typically start at £1,750-£2,000.

-The bigger your system, and the more modifications needed (additional pipework, upgrading from a back boiler etc), the higher the cost.
+The bigger your system, and the more modifications it requires (additional pipework, upgrading from a back boiler, etc), the more you’ll pay.

-What’s the Difference Between A System and A Combi?
+What’s the Difference Between a System Boiler and a Combi Boiler?

-A system boiler can constantly trickle hot water into a hot water storage tank or cylinder.
-Meaning, a smaller system boiler can provide a higher volume of hot water at once (due to it being stored), compared with a combination boiler.
+A system boiler, on the other hand, can constantly trickle hot water into a hot water storage tank or cylinder.
+This way, a smaller system boiler can provide a higher volume of hot water at once compared to a combination boiler.

-So why would you install a combi boiler over a system boiler, if a system boiler can supply more hot water due to its storage facility?
+So why would you ever install a combi boiler over if system boilers can supply more hot water?

-Hot water cylinders range from 90L (incredibly small) to 300L (extremely large) and beyond.
-These are not small units and typically, they’ll take up a small cupboard (and more, on some occasions).
+Hot water cylinders range from 90L (incredibly small) to 300L (extremely large), and beyond.
+These are not small units, and typically, they’ll take up at least cupboard.

-But, if you’re property has 2 or more showers (regardless of how many bedrooms you have), you might want to consider a system boiler instead.
+Now, if you’ve got 2 or more showers (regardless of how many bedrooms you have), you might want to consider a system boiler instead of a combi.

-After checking out your heating system and listing hot water requirements, number of radiators and towel rails as well as showers, it will become obvious to them whether a combi or system boiler is the most suitable setup.
+After checking out your central heating system and listing hot water requirements, the number of radiators and towel rails, as well as showers, a Gas Safe engineer will know which boiler suits your property best.
+You can also use Heatable’s online calculator to see whether your home needs a combi or a system boiler.

 What kind of fuel does your boiler use?